diegoulloao/ioquake3-server-gcloud/README.md

 <!-- [Read more +](https://github.com/diegoulloao/ioquake3-server-gcloud/tree/main/docs/prerequisites.md) -->

-# 1. Add the environment variables
+# 1. Add environment variables 💎

 Copy the `.env.example -> .env` and fill the environment variables for **projects** and **clusters** by taking the values from your google cloud account: